SheenaShahangian/CS601_HW6_Shahangian/README.md

 * I have created an html page (index.html) with four images of my choice.
 These are four images of me in the modern day.
 * I have also added four images of myself when I was younger.
 These are the images that can be seen when hovered.
-* I have used the Vue.js library to allow for the image to change from the modern-day current image to the image of me when I was younger.
+* I have used the Vue.js library to allow for the image to change from the modern-day current image to the image of me when I was younger, upon hovering.
 When the user un-hovers, it will revert back to the modern day image.
 * I have also used the double curly braces to pull in data from my Vue instance (in my app.js file) to populate everything from the h1 on the page, the h2 on the page, multiple h3 tags, paragraphs, to the button text.
+While this was not required, I opted to include these as extra items.
 * I have used Vue attribute binding for my changing image filenames (using :src), as well as their alt text (using :alt).
+You will notice that an html validator will say I have not assigned an src or alt text, when in fact I have, but I have used Vue attribute binding, which the validator does not recognize.
 * In addition to the above Vue functionalities, I have also used v-on:click multiple times for the timeline buttons I have included at the bottom of the page.
 With those, when a user clicks one of the buttons, the button disappears and what you see is a blurb of text telling you what happened during a specific year in my life.
 * I have made sure to run this program numerous times to ensure it works.
 To go above and beyond, I have also tested it in more than one browser, too.